tier6tank/doubles/trunk/dupfinder/readme.txt

   use this!
 - playing a bit with some compiling options (especcially optimization for gcc!)
 - internationalization
-+ replacing the f* c functions with the PSDK-functions for true unicode support (difficult, because of stdout?...) done
++ replacing the f<*> c functions with the PSDK-functions for true unicode support (difficult, because of stdout?...) done
+- add to statistcs sum of bytes read

 THE FAR, FAR, FUTURE:
 -----------